 The Centers for Disease Control and Prevention (CDC) reported that TBIs resulted in approximately 2.5 million emergency department visits and 282,000 hospitalizations in the United States in 2013.
 Nearly 50,000 people died from TBIs in 2013.

-According to the CDC, the leading cause of TBIs in 2013 was falls with 47% of emergency department visits.
+According to the CDC, the leading cause of TBIs in 2013 fell with 47% of emergency department visits.
 The next most common cause was being struck by or against objects with 15% and then motor vehicle accidents with 14%.

 The Texas Brain Injury Alliance reported that 144,000 Texans suffer TBIs every year, which translates to a brain injury every four minutes.
 Over 381,000 Texans live with a disability due to a TBI and more than 5,700 Texas residents are permanently disabled by TBI each year.

 According to the Texas Brain Injury Alliance, 1.7 million people in the United States sustain a brain injury every year, 52,000 people die from brain injuries, and another 275,000 are hospitalized.
 While 1.365 million (or almost 80%) of brain injury victims are treated and released from emergency departments, 5.3 million Americans are currently living with disabilities that resulted from brain injuries.